University of Bradford2015 League Table Ranking 77

 - The research and industry expertise of the academic staff adds an invaluable dimension to the learning experience.
 For example, academics working on the new 'smart bomb' cancer treatment at the University are also teaching our undergraduate students in areas such as Pharmacy, Drug Discovery, Chemistry and Cancer Pharmacology, and when working on project students have access to the same research labs where these treatments are being developed.

 - International Office.
-With 2,000 international students studying at the University, the International Office is very experienced in understanding the extra support needed by international students.
+With 18% of the University’s students (UG/PG) originating from the European Union or other international locations, the International Office is very experienced in understanding the extra support needed by international students.

 - Library and IT.
-Wifi is available in numerous places throughout our campuses.
-We have well-stocked libraries and computing facilities, which on the city campus are available for learning and research 24/7.
+Wi-Fi is available throughout both our campuses which also have well-stocked libraries and computing facilities.
+On the city campus these are available for learning and research 24/7.

 - The Disability Services team are well equipped to help in all kinds of ways.
 Visit the website to find out about disability services at the University of Bradford.

-- Unique Fitness and Lifestyle sports centre is situated at the heart of the main campus, the facilities have benefitted from a £5-million pound refurbishment.
+- Unique Fitness and Lifestyle sports centre is situated at the heart of the main campus.
+The facilities have benefitted from a £5-million refurbishment.

-- Outdoor facilities – the University has a Multi Use Games Area (MUGA) next to the sports centre and there are Astroturf pitches and grass pitches close to the main campus.
+- The University has a Multi Use Games Area (MUGA) next to the sports centre and there are Astroturf pitches and grass pitches close to the main campus.

-- Clubs and coaching – the Unique Fitness and Lifestyle staff and the Student Union's Athletic Association work closely in actively promoting sports on the campus.
-There are approximately thirty five sports clubs currently running.
+- The Unique Fitness and Lifestyle staff and the Student Union's Athletic Association work closely in actively promoting sports on the campus.
+There are approximately forty sports clubs currently running.

 - The JobShop helps students find part-time work, on and off campus.

 - All students are paid at least the legal minimum wage (pay depends on type of job applied for).

 - As well as helping students find local employment, the university belongs to a network of similar JobShops in other institutions around the country.